Proudly brought to you by the City of Greater Geelong and genU.

 - Volunteering Award- Recognises someone who has achieved success or made a substantial contribution to empowering and developing other in the workplace or community.

-Nominations will be reviewed by a judging panel of four (4) consisting of representatives from:
+Nominations will be reviewed by a judging panel of five, including

-- the City’s Access and Inclusion Advisory Committee
+representatives from the City’s Access and Inclusion Advisory Committee and